Brexit is over. Slowly, but inevitably it is going to fizzle out. Borrowing from T.S. Elliot’s The Hollow Men

 I’m standing on a chalky down in southern England.
 It could be anywhere from Dover through to Devon and Cornwall.
 I, a remainer, along with millions of other remainers am lining the UK’s magnificent coast line.
 My face, like the millions of other ignored remainers, is looking inland over beautiful ancient grass-lands, grazed by sheep.
 Behind us is nothing but a 110 m drop off a chalky cliff.
 There is no fence, no hedge, no barrier and no safety-net to catch us if we fall.
 I can hear the sea, smell the brine, see the wild flowers straddling the cliffs either side of where I stand.
 This is where I come from.
 This is my heritage.
 My ancestors sailed these very coast-lines for generations helping to build the British navy, serving in the navy, smuggling contraband from France and dodging the King’s men by hiding cognac under their wives’ and daughter’s petticoats.
 The Tallochs from Mylor Bridge in Cornwall, the Hunts from Falmouth, the Garnett’s from Portsmouth and Liverpool and the Fawcett’s from Yorkshire.
 Sailing was in their blood.
 They probably knew every little cove, every current, every beach between Land’s End and Dover.
 The drop to the bottom of the cliff is sheer.
 At the base of the cliff is a narrow, inaccessible, shingle beach churned by unremitting, never ending waves.

 Over the horizon I see an army of Brexit villain’s approach, beating to the drum of a false narrative based on lies, deception and the dark arts.
 In the lead is Boris Johnson.
 An oaf with messy hair, a dirty sweat-band and dressed in rugby gear.
-Dimpled, fat, podgy knees suggest this pale, male is not in shape.
 His gut and corpulent frame prove he is neither athletic nor a sports-man, but he has bulk on his side and he is using this to intimidate and bully those who stand in his way.
 Trailing behind Johnson I see a posse of oily, obsequious and sycophantic fags sucking vicariously of his perceived majesty hoping, (not very successfully) they might gain stature if they are seen to be close to him: Michael Gove, Dominic Cummings, Steven Baker, Dominic Raab.
-Liz Truss, Priti Patel, Esther McVey giggle when he passes.
 Johnson is supported on his right flank by men in suits with the air of courtiers from Henry VIII’s privy council.
-They believe themselves too sophisticated to want to be seen anywhere near this man with a sweaty head-band, but they applaud as he moves closer and closer to where I, a remainer, stand.
-The courtiers led by Jacob Rees-Mogg put forward a hopelessly-out-of-her-depth woman to represent their interests: Theresa May.
+Led by Jacob Rees-Mogg they put forward a hopelessly-out-of-her-depth woman to represent their interests: Theresa May.
 She has the look of a disapproving head-mistress who is more than willing to expel me, a remainer, for having the temerity to question her obvious lack of judgement.

 By the beginning of March 2019 Johnson, is still leading the pack of Brexit cheats.
 He is within five inches of where I stand.
 Close up and his face has the harsh, uncaring look of a man corrupted by his own self-interest.
 I know that he is more than happy to push me, a remainer, and millions of the other remainers with their backs to the precipice off the cliff to achieve his ambition of becoming Prime Minister.
 His massive, fat fist is stretched out ready to give my shoulder the final shove and shut me and all other remainers up forever.
 He is close but there is still five inches separating my shoulder from his podgy fist.
 He is straining to reach me and give me the final shove, but five inches separate me, a remainer, from his attempts.
 I am still safe.